asvid/asvid.github.io/_drafts/2018-11-05-android-build-hacks-3.markdown

 I suggest generating after (or during) each release.
 Other case is how many versions of documentation you should keep.
 For internal use only last release may be enough, for open-source library it would be nice to keep all releases, or at least major ones.
 Nice example is [https://www.11ty.io/docs/versions/](https://www.11ty.io/docs/versions/).

-But for now lets focus on having at least most recent version of documentation, since `Dokka` doesn't have in-build tools to support documentation versioning and its kinda separate topic.
+But for now lets focus on having at least most recent version of documentation, since `Dokka` doesn't have in-build tools to support documentation versioning and this is whole new topic.

 ### GitHub Pages
 One of output formats of `Dokka` documentation is `gfm` which stands for `GitHub flavored markdown`.
 It allows you to publish for free your documentation via `GitHub Pages`.
 What are GitHub Pages?
 Well this blog is one :) basically they are `html` websites generated from `markdown` by `Jekyll`.
 It works kinda automagically, if you generate your documentation to `/docs` directory, and your GitHub repo settings you select GitHub Pages source as `master branch /docs folder` it will regenerate website each time you push to branch `master`.
 ![GitHub Pages settings](assets/posts/android-build-hacks-3/github_pages.png)

 Also you can select one of few themes for your documentation.

 ![GitHub Pages settings](assets/posts/android-build-hacks-3/github_pages_themes.png)